MarwinSol05/FIFA-Project/README.md

 # FIFA-Project
 Player Clustering Model

-### Kindly use the below link to see plotly plots as the interactive plots cannot be rendered at Github and static view of plots is available via this link.
+### Kindly use the below link to see plotly plots as the interactive plots cannot be rendered in the file hosted at Github.
 https://nbviewer.org/github/MarwinSol05/FIFA-Project/blob/main/Player%20Clustering.ipynb

 # Motivation/Situation